-If you recently graduated, it's likely you will switch jobs a few times before you settle down.
-Regardless of how long it was since you left college, losing your source of income is always a possibility.
+If you recently graduated, it’s likely you will switch jobs a few times before you settle down.
+Regardless of how long it has been since you left college, losing your source of income is always a possibility.
 Some lenders offer unemployment protection that pauses student loan payments while you look for work.
 Note, however, that the criteria to qualify for deferment can vary by lender.
-So, ask before you accept a loan offer.
+Ask about this before you accept a loan offer.

-Answering these questions when comparing lenders will help you find the best deal available.
-SuperMoney's student refinancing offer engine makes it easy to filter lenders, rates, terms, and fees.
+Answering the above questions when comparing lenders will help you find the best deal available.
+SuperMoney’s student refinancing offer engine makes it easy to filter lenders, rates, terms, and fees.

 Is refinancing the same as consolidating?